 With Google’s continual updates, website owners seek professional web developers for efficient compliance.
 Fortunately, many platforms offer free resources for those looking to improve their web design and development skills.

 9. Customer Service

-Without customer service representatives with their impressive freelance skills to bridge communication barriers between the company and its clients, many corporations will not possibly survive in the market.
+Customer service representatives use their freelance skills to bridge communication gaps between a company and its clients.
+Without them, many companies might not survive in the market.

 10. Affiliate Marketing

 Among the newer freelance skills, affiliate marketing has become recognized in the last 4-5 years for its profitability and ease for freelancers.

 Affiliate marketing involves selling products for a company or entrepreneurs, driving online traffic and engagement on their web pages.
 You earn commissions based on your success with the official affiliate links provided.
 What’s great about affiliate marketing is that you can involve others and benefit as the cycle continues.

 Mental health has been a growing concern for nearly a decade, with increasing awareness and acceptance of mental illnesses.
 This has led to a higher demand for wellness coaches and therapists, as people prioritize their mental health.

 To become a wellness coach or therapist, you typically need a psychology degree or similar qualifications.
 If you have the right education, you can start a full-time career as an online virtual wellness coach or therapist.

 12. Tutor and Teaching